 Venture capitalists make risky investments in unproven startup companies.
 So how do they manage that risk?

-Instead of looking for 100% ownership, as private equity firms do, venture capital firms make smaller investments in a large number of businesses.
+Instead of looking for 100% ownership, as private equity firms do, vc firms use equity and make smaller investments in a large number of businesses.
 In return, they take a smaller amount of equity in the company — 10%, for example.

 Venture capitalists fully anticipate losing most of their bets.
 However, the exponential wins, like Instagram and PayPal, more than make up for the many losses along the way.